jakewesterberg/westerberg-science-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jacob Westerberg is a postdoctoral scholar in the Bastos Lab at the Vanderbilt University Department of Psychology.
+Jacob Westerberg is a postdoctoral scholar in the Bastos Lab at Vanderbilt University's Department of Psychology.
 His research interests lie in systems neuroscience from sensation and perception to cognition and action.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}C.V.{{< /staticref >}}.